RutledgePaulV/django-commands/README.md

 - Make command strategy a viable approach to doing rapid and robust web development with django.
 - Should be no reason to have to venture outside of the command handler strategy for any form posts or ajax procedures within an application.
+- Perform thorough validation of a request on front-end and back-end so that developers get immediate and telling feedback.
+- Keep JavaScript lightweight and follow best practices regarding defining a library.
+- Write clean, robust, well-documented, and well-tested code that makes django-commands more than a one-off project.
 - Allow commands to take arbitrary amount of keys consisting of data of the following types and correctly upload them, pass thorough validation, and reach the handler in a directly usable format.